Mahuta concerned Putin laying grounds for Ukraine invasion

 British Foreign Minister Liz Truss tweeted that the UK would announce "sanctions on Russia in response to their breach of international law and attack on Ukraine's sovereignty and territorial integrity".

-New Zealand lacks the ability to sanction Russia outside of the United Nations process, which is almost certain never to sanction Russia because the country can veto any potential sanctions via its permanent seat on the UN security council.
+New Zealand lacks the ability to sanction Russia outside of the United Nations process.

+Russia is currently chair of the United Nations Security Council and is chairing a meeting on the crisis in Ukraine, despite other countries on the council, like the United States and the United Kingdom calling out Russia as the aggressor.

+Brownlee said the fact Russia was chairing the meeting was "a total joke".

+"If Russia is chairing the meeting on the tensions between Russia and the Ukraine that is a total joke, it's laughable.
+You wouldn't even get that in a cartoon.

+"It demonstrates how hopelessly flawed New Zealand's position is in constantly relying on the United Nations to guide our foreign policy," Brownlee said.

-Labour dismissed a National Party members bill last year to pass legislation giving New Zealand the ability to sanction countries independently of the United Nations process.
+Labour dismissed Brownlee's member's bill last year to pass legislation giving New Zealand the ability to sanction countries independently of the United Nations process.

 Ardern said today the Government was looking at action like travel bans.